 The valuation is based on a series of actuarial assumptions, including an interest rate of 8% per year.
 Actuarial gains and losses result when the actual experience of the plan (such as asset return, pay increases, turnover, deaths, etc.) is different from that expected by the actuarial assumptions.
-The assumed mortality table is prescribed according to Florida Statutes 112.63 (f).
+The assumed mortality table is prescribed according to Florida Statute Chapter 112.63(1)(f).

 Amortization bases established prior to October 1, 2017 are amortized assuming a growth factor of 3.50%.
-For the ten-year period ending October 1, 2022, total payroll has grown by 5.96%.
+For the ten-year period ending October 1, 2024, total payroll has grown by 5.75%.
 Amortization bases established on or after October 1, 2017 are amortized using a level dollar approach.
 In addition, the Board chose to amortize the unfunded liability bases established for plan amendments on October 1, 2018 and October 1, 2019 assuming a growth factor of 3.50%.

 A summary of the results of the valuation and the contribution requirements is presented in Table I. Additional disclosure information can be found in Table III.
 The disclosure information required by Chapter 112, Florida Statutes, is presented in Table Va.
 Tables VII and X provide information about the fund's assets and historical contributions.
-Table VIc provides an asset reconciliation between October 1, 2021 and October 1, 2022.
+Table VIc provides an asset reconciliation between October 1, 2023 and October 1, 2024.
 Table VIa provides a breakdown of the fund assets by investment type and the calculation of the actuarial value of assets.

 Tables VIIa, VIIb, and VIII provide a historical record of the growth, expenses, revenues, annual returns and contributions of the fund.
 Tables IXa through IXe provide a variety of useful information concerning the participant population.
 The assumptions and methods used in the valuation are outlined in Table XII.
 Provisions of the plan are set forth in Table XIII.

-In order to prepare the results in this report we have utilized appropriate actuarial models that were developed for this purpose.
-These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
+In order to prepare the results in this report, we have utilized actuarial models that were developed to measure liabilities and develop actuarial costs.
+These models include tools that we have produced and tested, along with commercially available valuation software that we have reviewed to confirm the appropriateness and accuracy of the output.
+In utilizing these models, we develop and use input parameters and assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.